vicesoftware/truck-scout/docs/requirerments/brokers.md

 - Broker API routes are fully implemented with comprehensive test coverage
 - Database schema for brokers is established
 - Basic CRUD operations for brokers are functional
+- Domain types have comprehensive unit tests with flexible property validation
 - Test suite includes data isolation and cleanup mechanisms
 - Next steps focus on expanding API client functions and React Query hooks